Casus Belli Engineering

 And you will face a choice: participate in the ritual, or resist it.

 Resistance is difficult.
 It requires insisting on causation when narrative is more compelling.
 It requires defending systems that have been marked for death.
-It requires being the person who "doesn't get it," who "resists change," who "ponders well the status quo."
+It requires being the person who "doesn't get it," who "resists change," who "defends the status quo."

 But resistance is engineering.
 Engineering is about understanding what actually causes what, about making targeted improvements based on evidence, about distinguishing correlation from causation even when the narrative is seductive.

-Casus Belli Engineering is not engineering.
+Casus Belli Development is not engineering.
 It is politics disguised as engineering, ritual disguised as analysis, scapegoating disguised as problem-solving.

 We should choose engineering.
-Even when the ritual is more socially desirable.
+Even when the ritual is more socially acceptable.
 Even when the scapegoat has already been selected.
 Even when everyone else has agreed on the narrative.

 Especially then.